madhulikabalakumar/csw4111-househunt/README.md

 As proposed in Part 1, the following features are supported by the web application:

-1. Browse house listings and book _available_ houses after registering/logging in
+1. Browse house listings and rent _available_ houses after registering/logging in
+2. A house cannot be rented by multiple people at the same time - so, you are allowed to only choose dates after the end of the existing lease end date
-2. Filter and sort available houses based on attributes such as Number of Bedrooms, Number of Bathrooms, Price, Sq footage, Furnishing status, Availability dates
+3. Filter and sort available houses based on attributes such as Number of Bedrooms, Number of Bathrooms, Price, Sq footage, Furnishing status, Availability dates, Elevator, Laundry, Safety Rating
-3. Allow renters to rate the safety of the house and the quality of entertainment around the building.
+4. Allow renters to rate the safety of the house and the quality of entertainment around the building from their profile page for houses they have rented previously
-4. View a list of previous renters for any given house to understand the demographic suitability of the house.
+5. View a list of previous renters for any given house to understand the demographic suitability of the house.
 The following information is displayed: Pronouns, Citizenship, Degree Type, Family (true/false) and Designation

 ### Interesting Database Operations: